vojtamolda/homebridge-bluetooth/examples/lightbulb/readme.md

 Open Home app and tap the '+' button to add new accessory.
 When you attempt to add the 'Raspberry Pi 3' bridge, it will ask for a "PIN" from the `config.json` file.
 Once you are paired with your new Rapsberry, Homebridge server all the connected BLE accesories can be added the same way as the bridge.

 ### Interacting
 Once your BLE accessory has been added to HomeKit database, besides using the Home app or Control Center at the bottom of the screen, you should be able to tell Siri to control any HomeKit accessory.
-Try `Hey Siri, Turn on LED`.
+Try _"Hey Siri, turn on LED"_.
 However, Siri is a cloud service and iOS may need some time to synchronize your HomeKit database to iCloud.

 <img src="images/ios-home.png" width="30%">
 <img src="images/ios-on.png" width="30%">